-- Nutrient population equivalent may vary among the European states and over the time period.
-This is not included in the pollution load generation based on the Eurostat data Nutrient removal efficiency is more likely higher in some countries than the default values used for the calculation and may also have developed over the time period for the same treatment types.
+- The nutrient population equivalent may vary among European states and over the stated time period.
+This variation is not included in the pollution load generation based on Eurostat data.
+Nutrient removal efficiency is more likely higher, in some countries, than the default values used for the calculation and may also have developed over the time period for the same treatment types.

-- Use of actual emissions reported under the UWWTD would be more suitable for the indicator (as documented by additional assessment) , However; the load data reported under the UWWTD is not available for all Member States, nor in required temporal coverage (i.e. for 1990 ies).
-(Dataset incomplete).
+- Use of actual emissions reported under the UWWTD would be more suitable for the indicator (as documented by additional assessment).
+However, the load data reported under the UWWTD is not available for all Member States, nor for the required temporal coverage (i.e. 1990s - dataset incomplete).

-- Effluents from the UWWTPs may also include different shares of loads attributed to services and industries, which affect emission intensity values.
-This impact on the indicator could be further reduced if the industrial load proportion for the relevant parameters could be excluded before normalizing per inhabitant connected to the UWWTP.
+- Effluent from the UWWTPs may also include different shares of loads attributed to services and industries, which affect emission intensity values.
+This impact on the indicator could be further reduced if the industrial load proportion for the relevant parameters could be excluded before normalising per inhabitant connected to the UWWTP.

 Data sets uncertainty